 Who’s Actually at Risk?

 Yes, mold is unsightly (and, let’s just say it: gross!).
 But more important, untreated indoor mold can make people sick.
 The truth is we’re all susceptible to the health risks of mold.
-Breathing in a certain level of mold spores can negatively affect just about anyone.
+Breathing in mold spores can negatively affect just about anyone.

 - People who are sensitive to molds can experience nasal stuffiness, throat irritation, coughing or wheezing, eye irritation or skin irritation.
 Those with mold allergies may have more severe reactions.

 - Immunocompromised people and those with chronic lung illnesses, such as obstructive lung disease, may get serious infections when exposed to mold.